 Once you get cold, it can be easy to focus on how cold you are not on all the other things going on that could be fun.
 Bring some chemical hand warmers for a quick shot of warmth.
 Have an impromptu dance party to get your blood flowing.
 And after dinner is done and it’s dark too cold to stay out, retreat to your tents and warm sleeping bags and tell stories or play word games – just because you can’t see each other in adjacent tents doesn’t mean you can’t hear each other.

-What other winter camping tips for beginners would you give Andrea?
+Do you have other winter camping tips for beginners?
 Leave them in the comments.